-Additionally, we propose a method for constructing an evaluation dataset for document-level ontology-free KGs, along with a corresponding KG evaluation framework.
-Specifically, we re-purpose existing multihop QA datasets by converting questions and answers into ground truth relation triplets, where the answer appears as either the head, tail, or predicate in a triplet.
-Using these ground truth triplets for each document, we introduce semantic similarity and keyword-based metrics to assess the coverage of triplets from a KG.

-Finally, we present a new graph-based retrieval framework based on the KGs generated by Distill-SynthKG.
-We design a progressive retrieval method that begins with proposition retrieval, leveraging the graph structure to retrieve related triplets, propositions, and text chunks relevant to the input query.
-Our proposed retriever outperforms state-of-the-art retrieval methods in both retrieval accuracy and question-answering accuracy, showing improvements across three multihop QA datasets: MuSiQue \cite{trivedi-etal-2022-musique}, 2WikiMultiHopQA \cite{xanh2020_2wikimultihop}, and HotpotQA \cite{yang-etal-2018-hotpotqa}.
-Furthermore, our KG coverage evaluation framework correlates strongly with both QA and retrieval performance, demonstrating its effectiveness in evaluating document-level KG coverage.
+Additionally, we propose a method for constructing evaluation datasets for document-level, ontology-free KGs, along with a corresponding evaluation framework.
+Specifically, we repurpose existing multihop QA datasets by converting questions and answers into ground-truth relation triplets, where the answer appears as the head, tail, or predicate of a triplet.
+Using these ground-truth triplets for each document, we introduce semantic-similarity and keyword-based metrics to assess KG triplet coverage.
+Finally, we present a graph-based retrieval framework built on KGs generated by Distill-SynthKG.
+We design a progressive retrieval method that begins with proposition retrieval and leverages the graph structure to retrieve related triplets, propositions, and text chunks relevant to the query.
+Our retriever outperforms state-of-the-art methods in both retrieval and question-answering accuracy across three multihop QA datasets: MuSiQue \citep{trivedi-etal-2022-musique}, 2WikiMultiHopQA \citep{xanh2020_2wikimultihop}, and HotpotQA \citep{yang-etal-2018-hotpotqa}.
+Moreover, our KG coverage evaluation framework correlates strongly with both QA and retrieval performance, demonstrating its effectiveness for evaluating document-level KG coverage.